Skip to main content

 • 500 MB free disk space

-• Network access to your database server, your version-control host (Git or TFVC), and the DataStar licence server
+• Network access to your database server, your version-control host (Git, or TFVC on Windows), and the DataStar licence server

 • (Optional) Network access to your task tracker (Jira or Azure Boards) if you plan to link releases to work items